yvonnefroehlich/gmt-pygmt-plotting/README.md

-# Collection of Python Scripts or Jupyter Notebooks for PyGMT
+# Python Scripts or Jupyter Notebooks using PyGMT

-Collection of _Python_ scripts or _Jupyter Notebooks_ (also supported by _Jupyter Lab_) to reproduce the geographic maps shown in some of my publications.
+Collection of _Python_ scripts or _Jupyter Notebooks_ (also supported by _Jupyter Lab_) to reproduce some of the geographic maps shown in the publications I am involved.
+To preperare these maps I am using [PyGMT](https://www.pygmt.org/latest/) a _Python_ wrapper for the [Generic Mapping Tools (GMT)](https://www.generic-mapping-tools.org/).

 ## Citation